 All portraits and contemporary personal narratives collected will be collated into a photography book.

-The book will mark the first photographic and narrative celebration of Cape York First Nations gender and sexuality diversity, challenging existing dehumanising colonial queerphobic stereotypes that cause much physical, social, emotional and spiritual harm.
+The book will mark the first photographic and narrative celebration of Cape York Black Rainbow mob, challenging existing dehumanising colonial queerphobic stereotypes that cause much physical, social, emotional and spiritual harm.

 All profits generated from the book will be returned directly to those who had their portraits taken and personal narratives collected to build financial wellness and autonomy for Cape York First Nations LGBTQIA+ Sistergirl and Brotherboy peoples.